tpagram/tpagram.github.io/_posts/2018-11-13-tale-two-payment-providers-part-2.md

 Fortunately, a microservice architecture is not a necessary condition for decoupling a codebase — it just conveniently forces you to.
 There was no reason we couldn’t encapsulate the logic of our payments engine as far from our codebase as possible without intending to make it a service.
 Encapsulation is essential for good design regardless of the choice of a microservice architecture.
 Plus, if we ever did want to go down that route?
 It’s as simple as pulling it out.

 And that’s what we did.
-We created an **engine **—a self-contained section of our Rails repo that shared the same database, but was written with absolutely no context of the rest of the codebase.
-The engine would have a bunch of payments-related Rails models, like Payment, StripeAccount, PaymentMethod and so forth, which we would try as hard as possible to use purely within the engine.
-Models from the rest of the codebase, like User or Task, were unwelcome within the engine.
+We created an **engine** — a self-contained section of our Rails repo that shared the same database, but was written with absolutely no context of the rest of the codebase.
+The engine would have a bunch of payments-related Rails models, like `Payment`, `StripeAccount`, `PaymentMethod` and so forth, which we would try as hard as possible to use purely within the engine.
+Models from the rest of the codebase, like `User` or `Task`, were unwelcome within the engine.

 Code that dealt directly with the Airtasker flow, like escrowing a task, went in the main codebase, where it would call the payments engine as a service.
 The engine itself was nothing more complicated than an interface over atomic Stripe actions — charging, transferring, refunding, adding credit cards and bank accounts, and so forth.

 **Non-polymorphic providers**

-We started off [part 1](http://link) of this series by saying we never anticipated moving away from our old payment provider.
+We started off [part 1]({% post_url 2018-11-13-tale-two-payment-providers-part-1 %}) of this series by saying we never anticipated moving away from our old payment provider.
 And we’ve all been in enough relationships to know you may start off by thinking ‘this time I’ve found the one’, but there’s a good chance two years later you’ll wake up and look at them and wonder what you even saw in them in the first place.

 Post-implementation, we’re certain Stripe really is the one.
 We’re deeply in love, getting engaged and there’s probably kids on the horizon.

 Pre-implementation, there was an open-ended question of whether we should generalise over the concept of a provider in our codebase.
-In fact, there’s still remnants of this line of thinking in our engine— we have a model called Provider, from which StripeProvider is the sole inheritor.
+In fact, there’s still remnants of this line of thinking in our engine— we have a model called `Provider`, from which `StripeProvider` is the sole inheritor.

 This desire came from a technical side rather than the business — engineers love to generalise.
-We can sit and dream about an alternative reality where, years ago with our first provider, we had engineered this brilliant interface called Provider, which stubbed a few abstract methods like charge_card and payout_money that were core to the payments workflow.
-Then, moving to Stripe would have been as simple as creating a subclass called StripeProvider to join the OldProvider and implementing those core methods.
+We can sit and dream about an alternative reality where, years ago with our first provider, we had engineered this brilliant interface called `Provider`, which stubbed a few abstract methods like `charge_card` and `payout_money` that were core to the payments workflow.
+Then, moving to Stripe would have been as simple as creating a subclass called `StripeProvider` to join the `OldProvider` and implementing those core methods.

 This is a fever dream.
 Trying to orchestrate it was a wild goose chase and a classic example of over-engineering that we quickly abandoned.
 Payment providers have internal architectures and APIs that are wildly different — trying to fit a layer of abstraction over a singular payment provider was going to couple that abstraction layer to the provider without fail, making it redundant if we ever actually tried to add a new one.
 It would also add excruciating structure to an already complicated implementation.